artefactual-sdps/enduro/README.md

 [Install] documentation for more information to install these requirements.

-Additionally, follow the [Manage Docker as a non-root user] post-install guide so that you don’t have to run Tilt with `sudo`.
+Additionally, follow the [Manage Docker as a non-root user] post-install guide so that you don’t have to run Tilt with `sudo`. *Note that managing Docker as a non-root user is **different** from running the docker daemon as a non-root user (rootless).*

 #### Dex host